mashharuki/XDN/README.md

 ---

-## What it does
+## About XDN

-The CrossValueChain Domain Name Service simplifies the ethereal address, which is a long string of alphanumeric characters starting with "0x," to make it easier to remember and simpler to use as a string of characters(like ENS).
+The Xenea Domain Name Service simplifies the ethereal address, which is a long string of alphanumeric characters starting with "0x," to make it easier to remember and simpler to use as a string of characters(like **ENS**).

-The CrossValueChain Domain is minted as NFT(ERC721).
+The Xenea Domain is minted as NFT(ERC721).

 ## how to work

+### Contract

 - setup